microsoftgraph/powershell-intune-samples/CompanyPortalBranding/Readme.md

 This script sets the company portal branding in the Intune Service that you have authenticated with.
 The branding created by the script are shown below in the JSON section below.

 #### Set-IntuneBrand Function
-This function used to set the company portal branding in the Intune Service.
+This function is used to set the company portal branding in the Intune Service.
 It requires multiple parameter -id and -JSON as an input to the function to pass the JSON data to the service.

 ```
 Set-IntuneBrand -id a118295c-d5bf-4c82-bf2f-65ef172dd627 -JSON $JSON